Shubhamsah8/Category_Product/README.md

-# RESTful API and Frontend Assignment
+# Category and Product Assignment

 This project implements a RESTful API for managing categories and products.
 The backend is built using Python with Flask and MySQL as the database, and the frontend is a simple HTML/CSS interface with JavaScript for dynamic functionality.